w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-nominate.md

 ![Validators](../../../img/guides/how-to-nominate/validators.png)

 Go back to the *Account Actions* tab and click the `Nominate` button.
 Fill in the blank field with the address of the validators you have chosen to nominate.
 After signing and submitting your transaction you should see the button `Stop Nominating` and you should see the accounts you are nominating showing up under the `Nominating` section.
-Your nomination will be effective in the next era (this can take up to 1h).
+Your nomination will be effective in the next era (this can take up to one hour).

 ![Nominating](../../../img/guides/how-to-nominate/nominating.jpg)